-On completion of the initial review of information and scoring, the assessment team conclude that one PI is likely to score below 60 in Principle 1 and weighted average score for principle 2 and 3 to score above 80.
+On completion of the initial review of information and scoring, the assessment team conclude that principles 1, 2 and 3 score above 80.

 4 Report details

 4.1 Aims and constraints of the pre-assessment

 The present report is a pre-assessment does not attempt to duplicate a full assessment against the MSC Fisheries Standard.
 A full assessment involves a group of assessment team members and public consultation stages that are not included in a pre-assessment.
 A pre-assessment provides a provisional assessment based on a limited set of information provided by the client.